dstjp/06_comp/README.md

 Create your own custom personal computer with PC Builder.
 Using components, such as: CPU, GPU, RAM, Storage, Motherboard, PSU, and Case, the user can create their own PC.
 Under the View PC tab, the user is able to see the computers they have made along with specifications of each component.

+## Technologies
+- React + Vite
+- Express
+- Cors
+- JWT
+- MongoDB with Mongoose
+- Node.js

+Deployed using Netlify for frontend and Render for backend

 ## Installation

 Before you begin, ensure you have the following installed on your computer: